Public Domain - Johannes (Jan) Vermeer - Christ in the House of Martha and Mary

 Do you feel an attraction to quiet and stillness?

-Have your usual spiritual practices changed or are your wondering where God has gone or what He is up to lately?
+Have your usual spiritual practices changed or are your wondering what God might be up to lately?
+Something feels different

 Have you discovered a struggle to quiet your mind or to even connect with God because there are so many distracting thoughts or an inability to focus?